plenigo/plenigo_wordpress_plugin/readme.txt

 == Description ==
 = What do I get with plenigo? =

 Basically plenigo includes all you need to run your paid content offer.
 No matter if your offer is a Video on Demand subscription or a pay-per-view live stream, a metered model for your digital news page or magazine.
-With plenigo you can run any offer you like, created just with a few mouse kicks.
+With plenigo you can run any offer you like, created just with a few mouse clicks.
 Don’t believe it?
 Just try our BASIC account, with € 0 monthly fee.

 = What are the basic features? =

 The plenigo team aims to include all necessary functionality you need to create the best possible platform for paid content offers.
-This does include a user-friendly checkout process that does not derive your users but keeps them on you page.
-Currently six different payment methods are included and can be integrated just by clicking a checkbox. in the penigo backend you can easily create you offer and just add e.g. „Premium“ to the tag box while managing your posts - now you have created your offer.
+This does include a user-friendly checkout process that does not derive your users but keeps them on your page.
+Currently six different payment methods are included and can be integrated just by clicking a checkbox.
+In the penigo backend you can easily create your offer and just add e.g. „Premium“ to the tag box while managing your posts - now you have created your offer.
 There is much more, please have a look at „features" below.

 = Pricing =